-11.2 In the absence of the chairman and the vice chairman at a meeting, the meeting will elect a chairman for that meeting.

-- 11.3 The quorum of the EKJAC will be five with at least one member present from four of the five Parties.
-If the meeting is inquorate then it shall stand deferred for seven days to meet at the same time and in the same place when the quorum shall be five drawn from any of the Parties. - 11.4 The EKJAC may approve rules for meetings and procedure from time to time.
+- 11.2 In the absence of the chairman and the vice chairman at a meeting, the meeting will elect a chairman for that meeting. - 11.3 The quorum of the EKSC will be three with at least one member present from each of the three Parties.
+If the meeting is inquorate then it shall stand deferred for seven days to meet at the same time and in the same place when the quorum shall be three drawn from any of the Parties. - 11.4 The EKSC may approve rules for its procedure and meetings from time to time. - 11.5 The parties may approve a protocol for the scrutiny process of EKSC from time to time.